Euril/blackjack/README.md

 - [X] Chip Image for bets
 - [x] Double
 - [ ] Split / Surrender / and even maybe Insurance
+- [ ] Add Fisher-Yates Shuffle or other shuffle if better

 # Designing
 ![picture of my wireframe](./images/wireframe.png)